 Can cats be left home alone?

-Most healthy adult cats can be left alone for up to eight hours – so a working day.
+In general, most healthy adult cats can be left alone for up to eight hours, provided they have toileting access and freely available drinking water – so a working day.
 Ones with a more independent nature may be fine left for 24 hours, as long as they have access to plenty of space, fresh water, a clean litter tray and food that’s automatically dispensed at regular intervals.

 However, longer stretches or regular overnight absences may be more disruptive to your cat’s wellbeing.

-If you are leaving your cat alone for short periods of time, there are some things you can do to help them stay mentally and physically stimulated.
+If you're leaving your cat alone for short periods of time, there are some things you can do to help them stay mentally and physically stimulated.
 These include:

-• Leave the radio or TV on for background noise
+Leave the radio or TV on for background noise or choose "Cat TV"

 Do cats get lonely without another cat?